 Typically with wheels, you’re going to either opt for a three-wheel or four-wheel design.
 Regardless of which configuration, you’ll want wheels that move smoothly and are responsive when you push the stroller in any direction.

-However, many people prefer three-wheel models because they feel they are more maneuverable and often come with a front-wheel lock to keep it in a fixed direction.
+However, many people prefer three-wheel models because they feel they’re more maneuverable and often come with a front-wheel lock to keep it in a fixed direction.

-This is going to be an important feature as it will determine whether or not the stroller you want is designed to grow with your baby.
+This is going to be an important feature, as it’ll determine whether or not the stroller you want is designed to grow with your baby.
 Most strollers are rated for anywhere from 45 to 65 pounds with 50 to 55 pounds being the norm.